 Jean Rausis has been practicing hypnosis for around ten years, all because he was first interested in lucid dreaming.

-The main advantage of this lucid dream induction technique is that enables even beginners to achieve lucid dreaming within the first few attempts!
+The main advantage of this lucid dreaming technique is that enables even beginners to achieve lucid dreaming within the first few attempts!

 - Important notes